Jnoox/SpeakEase-frontend/README.md

 ### SpeakEase

 ### 🎯 Project Description:
-SpeakEase is an interactive web platform designed to help individuals who struggle with speaking fluently and expressing themselves.
-The platform uses AI-powered analysis of voice:
+SpeakEase Backend is a Django REST Framework API that powers an AI-driven platform designed to help individuals improve their speaking fluency and communication skills.
+The backend handles user authentication, voice analysis, training session management, and progress tracking.

-- Pronunciation accuracy
-- Speaking confidence
-- Communication skills

 ## Tech Stack